alex96dev/CRUD-Recap/README.md

 In this Recap, you will collaborate to build the entire frontend of the TOURIO App.

+**In this project you will focus exclusicely on state handling in your application.
+(Meaning displaying, adding, updating and removing data from your state)**

 This project will be completed in groups.
 To begin, one member of your group should create a repository using this template.
 Then, invite the rest of your group members as collaborators to this project.

 As is standard practice, each feature should be developed on a separate branch.